ONLINE HELP

 3. the image.

-In the "Mobile" slice, the size and position of controls are overridden: the image is placed before the CELL_2 cell.
+In the "Mobile" slice, field size and position are overridden: the image is placed before the CELL_2 cell..
 The order of controls in the "Mobile" slice is different from the order of controls in the "Desktop" slice:

-At runtime, there is an overlap, as the order of controls in the "Desktop" and "Mobile" slices is different: the image will overflow on the CELL_2 cell and it cannot "push" it:
+In execution, as the order of the fields in the "Office" slice is not respected in the "Mobile" slice, there is an overlay: the image will overflow onto the CELL_2 cell and it will not be able to "push" it:

 To avoid any unexpected overlap in the browser, make sure that the order of controls in the "Mobile" and"Tablet" slices is the same as the order of controls in the "Desktop" slice (reference slice).